williamlopes-dev/cloudwalk/README.md

 You respond to our client informing that the issuer denied the defense, and the next day he emails you back, extremely angry and disappointed, claiming the product was delivered and that this chargeback is not right.

 Considering that the chargeback reason is “Product/Service not provided”, what would you do in this situation?
-> I will inform the client about current chargeback status, be clear about issuer responsability in this process, to say that I understand this situation can be frustrating and I will suggest considering collecting other proves to send extra information, like security cameras, individual testimonials, delivery receipts, screenshots, chatting between both.
+> I will inform the client about current chargeback status, being clear about issuer responsability in this process, saying that I understand that the current situation can be frustrating and I will suggest him to collect other proves to send us extra information, like security cameras, individual testimonials, delivery receipts, screenshots, chatting between both, etc.
 ---
-> As an extra point, I will send a documentation to guarantee that situation never happen again, doing some adjusts in his delivery process, like photos and videos boxing expensive produtcs, tracking logs with receiver signature (delivery receipt) on each delivery.
+> As an extra point, I will send a documentation in order to guarantee that the situation never happens again, doing some adjusts in his delivery process, like photos and videos boxing expensive produtcs, tracking logs with receiver signature (delivery receipt) on each delivery.

 ## 3. Get your hands dirty
 Attached is a spreadsheet with hypothetical transactional data.
 Imagine that you are trying to understand if there is any kind of suspicious behavior.
 1. Analyze the data provided and present your conclusions.
     > With just this dataset is hard to solve the fraud transactions problem, because we have only "transactions data", but it is a beginning and some aspects we can bring up.
-Like chargebacks by hour, "what hours have more risk?", or by chargebacks by MII, "what issuers are frequently with chargebacks issues?", or calculate the average amount by merchant and check the new transaction if amount is between min and max amount accepted, but remeber to check standard deviation, because some merchant could sell products/services with big difference in their prices.
-However, we have some simple patterns to analyse too, like frequency of transactions with the same credit card, or credit card used in different devices, users, merchants in a small window time.
+Like chargebacks by hour, "what hours have more risk?", or by chargebacks by MII, "what issuers are frequently with chargebacks issues?", or calculate the average amount by merchant and check the new transaction if amount is between min and max amount accepted, remembering to check standard deviation, because some merchant could sell products/services along with big price differences.
+However, we have some simple patterns to analyse too, like frequency of transactions using the same credit card, or credit card used in different devices, users, merchants in a small window time.
     ---
-    > In the other hand, we can check if merchant was register correctly and if the information are really true, also check how much customers have accepted the transaction by merchant and kick out all merchants who has a small percent of accepted transactions.
+    > On the other hand, we can check if merchant was register correctly and if the information are really true, also check how many customers have accepted the transaction by merchant and kick out all merchants who has a small percentage of accepted transactions.

 2. In addition to the spreadsheet data, what other data would you look at to try to find patterns of possible fraud?
-    > Location based on IP, customer score (like Serasa), lifetime score (how much approves/denies/chargebacks?, number of used credit cards by year, nominal cards or borrowed cards?), buyer behavior (week days, average amount, merchants, monthly amount).
+    > Location based on IP, customer score (like Serasa), lifetime score (how much approves/denies/chargebacks?, number of credit cards used by year, nominal cards or borrowed cards?), buyer behavior (week days, average amount, merchants, monthly amount).

 3. Considering your conclusions, what could you do to prevent fraud and/or chargebacks?
     > TLDR; create a set of params that will score the merchant and the customer based on historical behavior and current profile.
-At the same time only allow bigger limits after some initial validation, create a rule to only transfer transaction money to merchant bank account after X days.
+At the same time only allow bigger limits after some initial validation, create a rule to transfer only transaction money to merchant bank account after X days.

 4. How would you monitor identified patterns?
     > Creating a data routine to score after each transaction and chargeback (at start and finish).